katblankart/katblankart.github.io/_pages/workinprogress.md

 ## Regulation and market design of pharmaceutical and biotechnological markets

 - **Explaining why increases in generic use outpace decreases in brand name medicine use in multisource markets and the role of regulation.** with Sotiris Vandoros.
-Please email for a working paper.
+Major revision requested.

 - **Online elicitation of Personal Utility Functions (OPUF): capturing health preferences on the subgroup and individual patient level**, with Paul Schneider, John Brazier, Ben van Hout, Nancy Devlin